 The Rochester Setting

 The University of Rochester and Strong Memorial Hospital were selected as one of the 8 institutions around the country to spearhead innovations in the Clinical Learning Environment by the ACGME.
 This prestigious honor is based on the University of Rochester’s longstanding commitment to innovating at the graduate medical education level and the commitment of the University’s leadership to excel in creating a wonderful clinical learning environment.
-This award will help ensure that the University continues to be at the forefront of medical education over the next several years; residents have multiple different opportunities to become involved in these cutting-edge quality and safety initiatives throughout the institution.
+This award is helping ensure that the University continues to be at the forefront of medical education over the next several years; residents have multiple different opportunities to become involved in these cutting-edge quality and safety initiatives throughout the institution.

 The Rochester community was ranked #1 of 306 communities in an Institute of Medicine report for providing healthcare at the lowest cost per Medicare beneficiary.
 As healthcare costs continue to rise, Rochester is considered a model that other communities are trying to emulate.
 Our residents learn to practice medicine in this high quality, cost-effective environment, which will prepare them well for practice as cost-containing healthcare reform efforts proceed.

 The University of Rochester Medical Center is a prestigious medical center that emphasizes the highest quality patient care and cutting-edge research.
-The University of Rochester was one of the first in the nation to become funded as a Clinical and Translational Science Institute by the NIH and has leading researchers in a number of different fields.
+The medical center was one of the first in the nation to become funded as a Clinical and Translational Science Institute by the NIH in 2006, and is now the coordinating center for the entire NIH CTSA Program.
 The patient diversity is tremendous, with a broad mix of patients from urban, suburban, and rural settings; patients from a range of socioeconomic, racial, and ethnic backgrounds; and with a blend of medical problems ranging from bread and butter illnesses to the most esoteric diagnoses.